Dyspian/thecryptojimmy/README.md

 - 👋 Hi, I’m @thecryptojimmy
 - 👀 I’m interested in solidity
 - 🌱 I’m currently learning html and css
--
-- 📫 you can reach me on instagram under @salaujimmy
+- 📫 you can reach me on instagram @salaujimmy

 <!---
 thecryptojimmy/thecryptojimmy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.